 Statement

-April Werle’s paintings explore self-perception and identity through reduced figures, magical objects, and folkloric archetypes—creating haunting metaphors for race, bias, and transformation.
+April Werle’s paintings explore self-perception through reduced figures, magical objects, animal deities, and folkloric archetypes—reimagining racial identity as a haunting presence and a reflection we manifest.
 Rooted in her own personal and cultural history, her work suggests that identity is never fixed.
 Instead, versions of the self are reflected through the quiet forces of family, memory, and myth.

 Bio